Occupational Lung Disease — Claim Compensation for the Illness

 The three main methods of protection against exposure or inhalation of unsafe chemicals and materials are: PPE, ventilation and preparedness.
 The HSE websites has detailed information on prevention in the workplace.

 Naturally, personal protective equipment should be a given in mitigating or eliminating the breathing in of dangerous substances.
 This can vary though, based on workplace requirements, with welding for instance, the usage of a shielding mask is obvious, but protective breathing equipment against the fumes might not be.
 In some work practices, a simple air-filtering or pollution mask might not cut it.

-Preparedness – training and planning – are key, especially when dealing with dangerous substances like asbestos.
+Preparedness — training and planning — are key, especially when dealing with dangerous substances like asbestos.
 Making sure staff have training in identifying and working with chemical or carcinogenic materials will likely afford them a longer life.
-It is important your employer helps to plan how their employees will deal with the causative risks that can develop lung disease, or any other illness at work, effectively before they become exposed to them and prevent them from becoming complacent of them.
+It is important your employer helps to plan how their employees will deal with the causative risks that can develop lung disease, or any other illness at work, effectively before they become exposed to them.

-I’ve been diagnosed with an Lung Disease, am I likely to have a case to claim compensation?
+I’ve been diagnosed with a Lung Disease, am I likely to have a case to claim compensation?

 Then, speaking to our team, recall the type of industry and environment you worked in and how it became a detriment to your health.
 The more information you tell us, the clearer the factors resulting in your ill-health become.
 Speak to our team as soon as you become aware of any symptoms, as the normal 3-year period of limitation is often from the discovery of a condition, rather than the events leading to it.
 We’re on 08082391859 whenever you’re available.

-What advantages do I have if I claim work-related Lung Disease compensation with Friends Legal?
+What advantages do I have if I claim Occupational Lung Disease compensation with Workplace Injury Claims?